riccardoklinger/OSMquery/README.md

 * os
 * arcpy

-These core modules should be already part of your Python version which was installed alongside with ArcGIS Pro and/or ArcMap.
+The core modules should be already part of your Python version which was installed alongside with ArcGIS Pro and/or ArcMap.

 ## More Details on Usage
 ### Querying OSM Tags